lbarto12/advent_of_code_2022/day/2/README.md

 ### All

-    The above dictionaries/maps used are essentially a schema for what should happen if a particular move is played by the opponent and the player.
+    The dictionaries/maps used are essentially a schema for what should happen if a particular move is played by the opponent and the player.

     e.g.